 Cathell also recruited and coached the first Seagulls women's soccer player to earn CAC Rookie of the Year accolades.

-From 2003-08, Cathell coached soccer at Delmar High School in Delmar, Delaware, with stints as both the boys and girls head coach.
+From 2003-08, Cathell coached soccer at Delmar High School in Delmar, Del., with stints as both the boys and girls head coach.
 In 2008, he garnered both the State of Delaware Coach and Small School Coach of the Year honors.

 Cathell holds his national coaching diploma and advanced regional coaching diploma from the NSCAA.